 Community Governance in Ashtead

-Ashtead is currently not parished.
+Ashtead is currently unparished.
 The Residents’ Association does not have statutory status and cannot raise funds via Council Tax.
+It is also not bound by the Nolan standards on conduct in public life.

 - Representation

 - Ashtead currently has 7 elected councillors – one County councillor and 6 District Councillors.
-Under a Unitary Council this will fall to 2 (or possibly 3).
+Under a Unitary Council this will fall to 2.

 - They provide support for residents, not just in their dealings with the Councils but also with other local service providers, such as police, health, housing associations, water companies, etc.